Genokarma/tutorials/docs/modules/dge/index.md

     - Note: Don't select the tool called *htseq-count*.
 The *SAM/BAM to count matrix* also uses that tool but allows an input of multiple bam files, which is what we want.
 - For <ss>Gene model (GFF) file to count reads over from your current history</ss>, select the <fn>GTF</fn> file.
 - For <ss>Reads are stranded</ss> select *Yes* (box turns dark grey)
+- Leave the next two settings as default
 - For <ss>GTF feature type for counting reads...</ss> select *transcript*.
 - For <ss>bam/sam file from your history</ss> choose the 6 <fn>bam</fn> files.